Efficient Learning of Urban Driving Policies Using Bird's-Eye-View State Representations: Methodology

 \subsection{RecurrDriveNet and Baselines}

 Based on the state representations outlined in Sec.~\ref{subseq:var_len_state_rep} and \ref{subseq:seq_state_rep}, we present the model of an \gls*{av} that learns to drive in a simulated environment in CARLA \cite{dosovitskiy17carla}.
 This ego vehicle is implemented as a \gls*{ppo} agent consisting of a policy network $\pi_{\theta}$ and a value network $V_{\phi}$.
 In this context, we introduce our agent model called RecurrDriveNet, which combines the Multi-\gls*{bev} state representation (Sec.~\ref{subseq:var_len_state_rep}) with an \gls*{lstm} architecture.
-The novelty of RecurrDriveNet is that the hidden state $h_t$ is constantly propagated along each state of a trajectory allowing for efficient long-horizon reasoning as shown in Fig.~\ref{fig:lstm}.
+The novelty of RecurrDriveNet is that the hidden state $h_t$ is constantly propagated along each state of a trajectory (Fig.~\ref{fig:lstm}) allowing for efficient long-horizon reasoning.
 This approach is only feasible because \gls*{ppo} is an \textit{on}-policy algorithm that requires rollouts of trajectories.
 In Sec.~\ref{seq:results}, we evaluate our proposed architecture across three different state representations.
-In the following, we state the differences between these models.
+In the following, we point out the differences between these models.